Simon Rohrich: Early life and education

 Rohrich was born in 1975 in North Dakota.
 In 1981, his mother, Helen, divorced his father and the two moved to Minnesota when Rohrich was 7 years old.
 He was largely raised by his mother and was an only child.
 At the age of 13, he enrolled in an electronics class at a local junior college.

 In 1990, a 16-year-old Rohrich was sent to live with his father in Mesa, Arizona.
 He attended Red Mountain High School in Mesa and worked as a dishwasher at a local Shoney's restaurant.
-After graduating high school, Rohrich moved in with Sean Delaney, a music producer who had once worked with the rock band, KISS.
+After graduating high school, Rohrich moved in with Sean Delaney.
 Rohrich also attended Northern Arizona University for a year before dropping out to pursue a career in data center production.

-Business career
+Career

 Rohrich's career began when longtime friend and fellow inventor, Bill Woodbury, approached him with an entrepreneurial opportunity in 2004.
 Woodbury and Rohrich co-founded Elliptical Mobile Solutions in 2005 with Mike Chaput and Joe Robbins.
 The company was started in a garage in Phoenix, Arizona, but moved to a permanent location in Chandler, Arizona in 2009.
 Their primary goal was the production of micro-modular data centers that were both mobile and extremely durable.
 They also constructed items for computer and server safety and organization.

 The first "prototype" data center was built inside an RV that allowed Rohrich and his team to drive it around to investors.
 The S.P.E.A.R.
 (Self-Propelled Electronic Armored Rack) was the initial micro-modular data center produced by Elliptical Mobile Solutions.
 Rohrich and Woodbury collaborated on the construction, research, and schematics of the machine.
 The model was featured in a 2008 episode of the Discovery Channel series, Smash Lab where tests showed that it could withstand up to 1,900 degrees (Fahrenheit) of heat.
 The 27-inch wide S.P.E.A.R. was fitted with wheels and was also designed to hold 1,000 pounds of equipment while being completely waterproof.

 Rohrich was also instrumental in the production of many of the company's other technologies, including: